 SIPRI provides information on the number, types, and locations of contemporary wars; the military forces, expenditures, and agreements of various states; the status of various arms control treaties; and contemporary security challenges.
-It is an excellent resource for learning about many vital issues in peace and security.
+It is an excellent resource for learning about peace and security issues.